Home > Students > Getting Started > Programs > Summer/Winter Faculty Led > Lehigh in London-Literature

 REGISTRATION DEADLINE: Rolling admissions.
 Click here for further details!

 Click here for information session times.

 Talk to a past participant!

 SEE OUR LATEST FLYER!

 May 15 - June 14, 2014 (Please note that participants are expected to arrive in London on May 15)

 Prof. Michael Kramp

 $6,050 (tentative) - This includes lodging and admission to several cultural activities.
-Not included: group airfare, local travel outside of the program, some meals, laundry, personal expenses, personal weekend travel or other costs.
+Not included: airfare, required cell phone, local travel outside of the program, some meals, laundry, personal expenses, personal weekend travel or other costs.

 ENGL 195: Literary London (3 credits)

 ENGL 195 provides a careful study of the literary representation of London from the middle of the eighteenth century to the present.
 We will devote specific attention to the development of London as a site of cultural exchange, racial and class diversity, and social development.
 The course will consider numerous literary works based around the geography, architecture, landscape, and art of London; we will study works by Virginia Woolf, Joseph Conrad, Charles Dickens, T.S.
 Eliot, Amy Levy, and Ella Hepworth Dixon